Mabbs/Mabbs.Project/README.md

 # Mabbs
-A bbs and wiki
+bbs and wiki

-It can run on Linux
+It can run on Linux or Android

+Use telnet

+"hos"is root